Page 1: Biography

 Sawmiller, timber merchant

-This biography was written by Michael Roche and was first published in the Dictionary of New Zealand BiographyVolume 3, 1996
+This biography, written by Michael Roche, was first published in 1996.

 William James Butler was born at Leamington, Warwickshire, England, on 18 March 1858, the son of Jane Matilda Long and her husband, James Butler, a master linen draper.
 His brother Joseph was born at Leamington on 1 March 1862.
 William sailed to New Zealand on the Atrato in 1874 with an older brother, Osmond.
 They cut firewood for a living at Kakahu in South Canterbury, where they were joined by Joseph.
 The three found work in a Southland sawmill in the early 1880s.
 There followed an unsuccessful stint prospecting for gold in Westland, after which William and Joseph worked for a time bridge building.

 In the mid 1880s the two brothers began milling at Rimu in Westland; William worked as benchman and Joseph as tailer-out.
 The work was physically demanding and labour-intensive, but by 1892 they had accumulated enough capital to purchase a larger mill at Kokiri, from which they began exporting to Australia.
 At Kokiri they pioneered the use in New Zealand of a steam-powered log hauler, and in 1895 introduced a steam locomotive running on a wooden tramway.
 During this period Joseph also gained local recognition as a long-distance racing cyclist.

 An indication of their wider interest in timber industry affairs came in 1896, when Joseph was a delegate to the Timber Conference called by Premier Richard Seddon to discuss government plans to legislate to conserve forests.
 He contributed a paper which attacked bitter competition and ruinous prices in the timber trade, and articulated the industry view that the forests were superabundant, conceding only that less wasteful utilisation was desirable.